Upload your PhD Dissertation

 By decision of the Doctorate Board every PhD candidate at Leiden University is obliged to deliver four copies of his/her dissertation to the library.
 He/she also submits the dissertation in digital form to the library for the benefit of the Institutional Repository (IR) of the University.

-Candidates are required to fill in both Forms V and VI.
+Candidates are required to fill in both forms below.

-Fill out this web form with a short summary and metadata of your dissertation.
-Also, use this form to upload PDFs of the thesis, thesis cover and propositions.
+Fill out this form with a short summary and metadata of your dissertation.
+Also, use this form to upload PDFs of the dissertation, dissertation cover and propositions.
 If the dissertation contains published articles please fill in the DOIs.

-Send one completed and signed copy of Form VI, together with four copies of your dissertation, to the following address:
+Send one completed and signed copy of Appendix 4, together with four copies of your dissertation, to the following address:

 University Libraries Leiden - MDA